goldfrosch/MagicScript/README_EN.md

 # MagicScript Plugin

-MagicScript is a custom scripting language.
+MagicScript is a custom scripting language that is very similar to JavaScript syntax.
 This document describes the code structure of the plugin and the role of each module.

 ## Table of Contents